cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   convert them to additive shares over a number of rounds.
 -->

+# Preliminaries

+This section describes the cryptographic primitives that are common to the VDAFs specified in this document.

+## Key Derivation

+A key-derivation scheme defines a methods for deriving symmetric keys and a method for expanding a symmetric into an arbitrary length key stream are required.
+This scheme consists of the following algorithms:

+* `get_key(init_key, aux_input) -> key` derives a fresh key `key` from an
+  initial `init_key` and auxiliary input `aux_input`.
+The length of `init_key` and `key` MUST be equal to `KEY_SIZE`.

+* `key_stream_init(key) -> state: KeyStream` returns a key stream generator that is used to generate an arbitrary length stream of pseudorandom bytes.
+The length of `key` MUST be `KEY_SIZE`.

+* `KeyStream.next(len: Unsigned) -> (new_state: KeyStream, output)` returns the
+  next `len` bytes of the key stream and updates the key stream generator state.
+  The length of the output MUST be `len`.

+> TODO This functionality closely resembles what people usually think of as an
+> extract-then-expand KDF, but differs somewhat in its syntax and, also, its
+> required security properties.
+Can we get the same functionality from something
+> that's more commonplace?
+HKDF doesn't fit the bill, unfortunately, because
+> keys can only be expanded to a fairly short length.
+Our application requires a
+> rather long key stream.

+Associated types:

+* `KeyStream` represents the state of the key stream generator.

+Associated constants:

+* `KEY_SIZE` is the size of keys for the key-derivation scheme.

+## Finite Fields {#field}

+In this document we only consider finite fields of the form `GF(p)` for prime `p`.
+Finite field elements are represented by a type `Field` that defines binary operators for addition and multiplication in the field.
+The type also defines the following associated functions:

+  * `Field.zeros(len: Unsigned) -> output: Vec[Field]` returns a vector of
+    zeros.
+The length of `output` MUST be `len`.

+  * `Field.rand_vec(len: Unsigned) -> output: Vec[Field]` returns a vector of
+    random field elements.
+The length of `output` MUST be `len`.

+    > NOTE In reality this would be achieved by generating a random key and
+    > expanding it into a sequence of field elements using a key derivation
+    > scheme.
+This should probably be made explicit.

+  * `Field.encode_vec(data: Vec[Field]) -> encoded_data: Bytes` represents the
+    input `data` as a byte string `encoded_data`.

+  * `Field.decode_vec(encoded_data: Bytes) -> data: Vec[Field]` reverse
+    `encoded_vec`, returning the vector of field elements encoded by `encoded_data`.
+Raises an exception if the input does not encode a valid vector of field elements.

+### Deriving a Vector

+> TODO Specify the following function in terms of a key-derivation scheme.
+It'll
+> use `key_stream_init` to create a `KeyStream` object and read from it multiple
+> times.

+* `expand(Field, key: Bytes, len: Unsigned) -> output: Vec[Field]` expands a key
+  into a pseudorandom sequence of field elements.

 # prio3 {#prio3}

 > NOTE This construction has not undergone significant security analysis.